Return to No Frills NZ Literature home page.

 'I killed my husband,' Lizzie said after that to anyone in the district who'd listen.
 But nobody really believed her: at least, not at the time.

-For one thing, Lizzie received a telephone call from the Hawera Hospital, either shortly before or after threatening to murder her sister-in-law.
-A nurse said her husband was at the hospital with angina and circulatory problems; he was being discharged and needed to be taken home.
+For one thing, Lizzie had received a telephone call concerning Bill from the Hawera Hospital, either shortly before or after threatening to murder her sister-in-law.
+Over the line a nurse said in a detached, clear voice that Mr Morrison was in the wards with angina and circulatory problems; he was being discharged and needed to be taken home.
 Lizzie borrowed an old Austin for the trip into Taranaki.
-Its engine was buggered and it needed a rebore; it pulled badly to the left and had all the acceleration of a one-legged pukeko coming home from a hard night--it was a good job she was only following along the coast and not going anywhere difficult like over the Desert Road.
+Its engine was buggered and it needed a rebore; it pulled badly to the left and had all the acceleration of a one-legged pukeko coming home late from a hard night--it was a good job she was only following along the coast and not going anywhere difficult like over the Desert Road.
 But Lizzie brought back the shrivelled, pyjama-clad man who met her just inside the hospital's main door.
 His head shook badly on his scrawny neck, his grey hair was greasy and awry, and he looked nothing like her husband.
 Even Lizzie thought there might have been a mistake.
 She fed him porridge and scrambled eggs.
-He kept mumbling for a beer; she always refused him.
+He kept mumbling and pleading for a beer; she always refused him.
 She told anyone who dropped off dead stock in the driveway that Paul's sick uncle was visiting.
-One day, Bill--that's if indeed it was Bill--disappeared again.
+Finally Bill--that's if indeed it was Bill--disappeared once more.

-'I killed my husband again,' Lizzie said to everyone.
+'I killed my husband again,' Lizzie said to everybody.

 The years began to pass.
-Each was a lot like the last, without even much rhythm from the changing seasons.
+Each was a lot like the last, without even much rhythm to help from the subtle changing of the seasons.
 The grass grew hard and thick around the house, the flies came and buzzed on the dry putty along the bottom of the windowpanes, and possums, an infestation of them, ate up the snails on the property and then got into the roof.
 Paul grew into a precocious child who liked all the attention Lizzie gave him.
-He had toys and his own room, and his bed had a picture of Old King Cole above the bedstead.
+He had toys and his own room, and his bed had a gaudy pink-and-purple picture of Old King Cole above the bedstead.